liquibase/liquibase-percona/README.md

 ## Supported Databases

-MySQL is the only supported database.
+MySQL and MariaDB are the only supported databases.
-The extension checks whether it is being run against a MySQL database.
+The extension checks whether it is being run against a MySQL/MariaDB database.
 If not, it falls back to the default changes provided by liquibase-core.